lens-protocol/momoka/README.md

 #### checkDAProof

 The `checkDAProof` will return you a failure reason of the enum `ClaimableValidatorError`, and if successful, you be returned the entire `DAStructurePublication`.
+This can be ran on the client to check in runtime.

 ```ts
 import { checkDAProof, EthereumNode, Environment } from '@lens-protocol/data-availability-verifier';